lukflug/PanelStudio/README.md

 In addition, if you want to save the GUI panel positions, the `gui.loadConfig` should be called after initializing the ClickGUI and `gui.saveConfig` should be called before closing the game.
 The `ConfigList` interface will need to be implemented.

-To allow the user to open the GUI, a ClickGUI module can be created, which calls the `enterGUI` method when called.
+To allow the user to open the GUI, a ClickGUI module can be created, which calls the `enterGUI` method when enabled.

 ### HUD
 Use `MinecraftHUDGUI` instead of `MinecraftGUI` and `HUDClickGUI` instead of `ClickGUI` (override `getHUDGUI` instead of `getGUI`).
 Requries calling `render` and `handleKeyEvent` (provided HUD components have to react to keystrokes) when the ClickGUI is closed.
 HUD components have to be `FixedComponent` (use `HUDComponent` as base class) and have to be added to `HUDClickGUI` via a `HUDPanel`.
 This will make the HUD component a draggable panel when the ClickGUI is open.
 PanelStudio provides `TabGUI` as a stock HUD component.